shardeum/ldrpc-docker/README.md

 ```

 ### Custom Network
-You can run a custom network configuration by passing `custom` to `-e NETWORK`, which doesnt include a predefined configuration for a network. you will need to put the missing env vars in yourself here is an example:
+To run a custom network configuration you will need to put the missing env vars in yourself here is an example.
+You will need a `custom` tagged docker image (you can build one in the workflow trigger with `custom` network set).

 ```bash
 docker run -p 8080:8080 -p 9001:9001 -p 10001:10001 -p 4000:4000 -p 6100:6100 -p 4446:4446 -p 4444:4444 -p 6101:6101 -d \